I can't end your headache. I can't take the a splinter from your thumb.

 I'm wearing my special bandanna, sometimes a small coat, so everyone knows I'm here to work, to be with you.
 You open a book.
 You read aloud.

 The sounds trip and flutter between us.
 Sometimes you stop for a long minute, say a word, stop again.
 Sometimes you reach out and touch my back or paw.
 I listen.
 I am content.
 I love everything you are doing and I don't need you to change.

 Your voice grows warmer in my ear.
 How wonderful.
 I look at you.
 How wonderful.
 Your small shoulders soften, and you lean against me gently as you finish the last two pages.
 How wonderful.
 You sit and listen with me as another child, his face tight at first, joins us with his book and his voice.
-Then you give me a treat in the shape of the letter "d" for dog.
-How wonderful.

 Sometimes my main person, my colleague and guide, drives me to a building where the smells are more complicated, more chemical.
 Don't worry, I don't mind.
 There is nowhere I'd rather be than here with you, in your chair with wheels, with the poles and tubes.